Richard Jomshof: Biography

+Education and early career

 Jomshof was born in 1969 in Helsingborg to a Swedish mother and a Finnish father.
-He studied history and social studies at Malmö University before attending the university's affiliated teacher training college.
-As a teacher, Jomshof was dismissed from two jobs for being part of Sweden Democrats.
+He studied history and social studies at Malmö University before attending the university's affiliated teacher training college and subsequently worked as a secondary school geography and history teacher.
+Jomshof was according to himself dismissed from two teaching jobs for being part of Sweden Democrats.

+Music career

-After leaving university, Jomshof became a professional musician, co-founding and playing in the Swedish synthpop band Elegant Machinery.
+After his teaching studies, Jomshof became a musician and was active in the Swedish music scene, co-founding and playing in the Swedish synthpop band Elegant Machinery.
+The group proved successful in Sweden before disbanding in 1999.
+They reformed in 2001 before Jomshof departed the group in 2011.
+Jomshof disputed rumours that this was due to his involvement with the Sweden Democrats and said the group split for personal reasons.
 In a 2013 interview with Side-Line, he spoke about his involvement in SD and what effect it has had on Elegant Machinery.
-When asked what he thought had improved in Sweden the latest 20 years, he said it was the music.
+When asked what he thought had improved in Sweden the latest 20 years in a 2020 interview, he said it was the music.